aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets or sets the shape's horizontal offset from its lower right corner column.
+the shape's horizontal offset from its lower right corner column.
 The range of value is 0 to 1024.

 ```
 if (shape.getLowerDeltaX() == 3)